aws-neuron/aws-neuron-sdk/src/examples/mxnet/README.md

 * Launch an EC2 Inf1 instance running the DLAMI (recommended instance: Inf1.2xlarge)
 * Connect using ssh and local port forwarding
-* Setup a conda environment for the notebook to use as a kernel
+* Setup a virtual environment for the notebook to use as a kernel
 * Fetch the notebook from github
-* Start Jupyter and select the correct conda environment
+* Start Jupyter and select the correct python virtual environment
 * Execute the Notebook to compile a partitioned compute graph

 ## Step 1: Launch EC2 instance